UX Case Study

 The inclusion of analytics will be very beneficial.
 This extends from spotify wrap up that occurs annually.

-I defined the utilities I think are necessary and needed within the header and footer.
+I defined the utilities necessary within the header and footer.

 The profile includes a centred display picture, the handle name as well as how many playlists they’ve created and followers.
 The icons in the grid are a play icon, to sample the playlist while